chriskrycho/v5.chriskrycho.com/site/journal/2020/Understanding args in Glimmer Components.md

 ## Conclusion

-The examples I’ve worked through here not only represent the right idea of how Glimmer component arguments work, they actually *are* how a Glimmer component works if you strip away all the reactivity and did just a single pass—say, in a server-side rendering approach with the same JavaScript <abbr>API</abbr>s.
+The examples I’ve worked through here not only represent the right idea of how Glimmer component arguments work, they actually *are* how a Glimmer component works if you strip away all the reactivity and do just a single pass—say, in a server-side rendering approach with the same JavaScript <abbr>API</abbr>s.
 (That’s not just an interesting example: it’s how server-side rendering with Glimmer components *actually* works: a single pass to render everything, with no need to trigger updates!)

-Autotracking, then, is just a thin layer on top of the JavaScript you would write *anyway*—a layer that connects your normal JavaScript to the template layer and runtime so it knows when it needs to re-execute your normal JavaScript.
+Autotracking, then, is just a thin layer on top of the JavaScript you would write *anyway*.
+All the autotracking layer does is connect your normal JavaScript to the template layer and runtime, so that Ember knows when it needs to re-execute your otherwise-normal JavaScript.
 The thinness of the reactivity layer, and the way it lets the rest of your code always just be normal JavaScript semantics, is one of my favorite things about Ember Octane.

 <div class="callout">